 The race starts out with all 10 miles of the Lake Howard singletrack before heading out to Wiregrass Rd.
 The 200 mile racers (13 of us) lined up behind the 100 mile racers.
 I met and started next to 3rd place finisher Chris Joice.
 When Brent started us off, I debated gunning for the hole shot, but it had been 1 year since the last time I had ridden singletrack (besides the little bit I had just ridden) and I didn’t want to mess anyone up so I settled into about 7th or 8th place behind Tracy McKay and decided to just follow his lines on the singletrack and save energy.
 Eddie got the hole shot and I figured that might be the last time I saw him until the turnaround.
 But as it turn out, it worked well to ride at an easier more comfortable (fun, even) pace on the singletrack.
 I passed singlespeed rider Max Diaz about halfway through the singletrack and then Tracy near the end of the singletrack.

 Pretty soon on Wiregrass, I could see another couple riders which turned out to be Eddie and Chris (or Jason).
 I passed them on the opposite side of the spillway hill having ridden down the nearside considerably faster.
 I think this is where having ridden the course and Wiregrass Rd so many times helped me a lot.
 I knew that it was absolutely crucial to bottom out on those descents as fast as possible to carry as much momentum as far as possible up the next side.
-Still, when I passed Eddie so early on I couldn’t let myself believe that it really was Eddie.

 The Skyway-1, 2, 3 – Outbound